sony/nmos-cpp/Documents/Getting-Started.md

 ## Build

-Open and build the generated nmos-cpp Visual Studio Solution.
+On Windows, open and build the generated nmos-cpp Visual Studio Solution.

 ## Run Tests